Spanish orthography: History

 In 1999, the written accent was added to a few words ending on the stressed diphthong au or eu: marramau became marramáu.
 Before 1999, the combinations of accented verb forms with enclitic pronouns conserved the written accent, but now they do not if the general rules of accentuation do not require it: salióse → saliose (salió + se), déme → deme (dé + me).

 Reform proposals

 In spite of the relatively regular orthography of Spanish, there have been several initiatives to simplify it further.
 Andrés Bello succeeded in making his proposal official in several South American countries, but they later returned to the standard set by the Real Academia Española.

 Another proposal, Ortografía R̃asional Ispanoamerikana, remained a curiosity.

 Juan Ramón Jiménez proposed changing ge and gi to je and ji, but this is only applied in editions of his works or those of his wife, Zenobia Camprubí.

-Gabriel García Márquez raised the issue of reform during a congress at Zacatecas in 1997, most notoriously advocating for the suppression of h, which is mute in Spanish, but, despite his prestige, no serious changes were adopted.
+Gabriel García Márquez raised the issue of reform during the first International Conference of the Spanish Language held in Zacatecas in 1997, most notoriously advocating for the suppression of h, which is mute in Spanish, but, despite his prestige, no serious changes were adopted.

 The Academies, however, from time to time have made minor changes in the orthography (see above).